 Light and fluffy scrambled eggs or deviled eggs (or deviled tofu, for vegetarians) are another.

-A small serving of salad goes perfectly with French onion soup.
+A small serving of salad goes perfectly with a French onion soup.
 Choose your favorite salad that is light, made with meats like chicken, crabmeat, or scallops, and dressed with an earthy, citrus-based dressing.

 If you want to take your food setting to the next level, consider serving your salad in wonton cups, the recipe for which, as well as an easy crab salad, can be found here.